Bill Shipsey: Windows On Elsewhere: 60 Refugees, 60 Views

 A collaboration between Art for Amnesty, and Turin-based artist and architect Matteo Pericoli which began in March 2018 gave rise to a unique project: Windows on Elsewhere, 60 Refugees, 60 views.
 The window view drawings of 60 refugees from around the world and their short stories of their journeys from 'elsewhere'.

 This project was completed and launched in Fondazione Sandretto Re Rebaudengo in Turin in May 2021.
 It comprises a book in Italian published by Il Saggiatore and a limited-edition box set of drawings and stories by each of the 60 refugees in Italian, English, French and Spanish sponsored by the Lavazza Fondazione.

 The drawings and stories have been exhibited in Turin in 2021.
-Lugano in Switzerland in 2022 and is currently being exhibited in Casa Seminario 12 in Mexico City since February 9th 2023.
+Lugano in Switzerland in 2022.
+Mexico City and Guadalaja in 2023.
+The Botanical Museum of Padua in the summer of 2025.
+And at Castello di Ama in Tuscany since September 2025.

 Art 19

-In 2018, together with German friends Mike Karstens and Burkhard Richter, and fellow Art for Amnesty activist Jochen Wilms, he co-founded Art 19 GmbH to raise money for Amnesty International from the sale of artwork by the world’s leading contemporary artists.
+In 2018, together with German friends Mike Karstens and Burkhard Richter, Jochen Wilms, he co-founded Art 19 GmbH to raise money for Amnesty International from the sale of artwork prints by the world’s leading contemporary artists.

 The name ‘Art 19’ is a play on Article 19 of Universal Declaration of Human Rights which declares that: "Everyone has the right to freedom of opinion and expression."

 Art 19 Box One was launched in November 2019 and was exhibited at the meCollectors Room Berlin, MAMCO in Geneva, the DOX Centre for Contemporary Art in Prague, and at The Grand Palais in Paris.

 Education

 After attending National School in Dunmore East, County Waterford Shipsey's secondary education was at Castleknock College in Dublin.
-He gained his Bachelor of Civil Law degree at University College Dublin (1976–79), and Barrister at Law degree from King's Inns Dublin (1979–80).
+He gained his Bachelor of Civil Law degree at University College Dublin (1976–79), and his Barrister at Law degree from King's Inns Dublin (1979–80).